-Fires are permitted in the Kaweah River Drainage of Sequoia National Park below 9000 feet elevation except at Hamilton Lakes, Pinto Lake, and Mineral King Valley.
+Fires are permitted in the Kaweah and Tule River Drainages of Sequoia National Park below 9000 feet elevation except at Hamilton Lakes, Pinto Lake, and Mineral King Valley.

 SEQUOIA NATIONAL PARK - KERN RIVER DRAINAGE

-Fires are permitted in the Kern River Drainage of Sequoia National Park below 10,400 ft (3,170m) elevation with the following exceptions:
+Fires are permitted in the Kern River Drainage of Sequoia National Park below 10,000 ft elevation

 In places where fires are allowed, make sure to always follow smart campfire guidelines.